 Neither Sharesies, Squirrel, Kernel, or InvestNow are registered banks or deposit takers.
 They don’t even hold the money you deposit into their savings products.
 Instead any money you put into these products is held with the following banks:

 - Sharesies Save – Sharesies does not publicly disclose the bank they use, apart from saying they have an AA- credit rating.
-However, we assume they use ASB, given that’s who they currently have a banking relationship with.
+However, it is speculated that they use ASB, given that’s who they currently have a banking relationship with.

 - Squirrel On-call – Held with BNZ, which has a AA- credit rating.